blaylockbk/HorelS3-Archive/README.md

 ## Introduction
 In January 2017, CHPC allocated the Horel Group 30 TB on the S3 (Simple Storage Service) archive space.
 This space is used for the Horel archive.
-Presently, it only houses the HRRR archive, but more data will be moved to S3.
+Presently, it only houses the HRRR archive (> 12 TB), but more data will be moved to S3.

 You can copy/move/get data on cloud servers via `rclone` in your linux terminal (you can even download rclone for your PC).
-Someday, you might be able to explore the directories and files at on the web:
+Someday, you might be able to explore the files and use curl commands to get data from a web URL:
 [http://pando-rgw01.chpc.utah.edu](http://pando-rgw01.chpc.utah.edu).

 ## rclone